bucs110SPRING23/portfolio-emoy5/ch06/midterm/README.md

 ## MISCELLANEOUS COMMENTS *(anything else you would like the grader to know)*

 I wasn't sure how I could've softcoded? the values in the program.
+Or looped things to make the code more readable while shortnening code.